Kaesarx10/Kaesarx10/README.md

 - 👋 Hi, I’m @Kaesarx10
-- 👀 I’m interested in ...
+- 👀 I’m interested in Finance, and Data Science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning everything Python, ML, Data Analysis
-- 💞️ I’m looking to collaborate on ... nothing yet
-- 📫 How to reach me ... don't
+- 📫 How to reach me - venzor.ca@gmail.com

 <!---
 Kaesarx10/Kaesarx10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.